 Income is defined by Meriam Webster as, “the amount of such gain received in a period of time”.
-Looking deeper at the definition, we see the word gain which may be confusing because this implies all of your income is “gained” into your own personal account; to be more specific, net income is your gained income after taxes and deductions take place.
+Looking deeper at the definition, we see the word gain which may be confusing because this implies all of your income is “gained” into your own personal account; to be more specific, the net is your gained income after taxes and deductions take place.